Why Manage Multiple Twitter/X Accounts?

 Common reasons for multi-account management:

-- Testing: QA testing new features before rolling out on main accounts
+- Testing: QA-ing new features before rolling them out on main accounts

 Twitter/X Multi-Account Rules